digitalmoksha/linkify-it-rb/README.md

 ### .tlds(list[, keepOld])

 Load (or merge) new tlds list.
-Those are user for fuzzy links (without prefix) to avoid false positives.
-By default this algorythm used:
+These are used for fuzzy links (without prefix) to avoid false positives.
+By default this algorithm uses:

 - hostname with any 2-letter root zones are ok.
 - biz|com|edu|gov|net|org|pro|web|xxx|aero|asia|coop|info|museum|name|shop|рф